AdobeDocs/experience-manager-65.fr-FR/help/assets/folder-metadata-schema.md

 Vous pouvez associer ou configurer ces éléments de formulaire dans un champ au sein d’un nœud de métadonnées dans le référentiel CRX.
 Vous pouvez ajouter de nouveaux onglets ou éléments de formulaire au formulaire de schéma de métadonnées.

-1. In the Schema Forms page, select the form you created, and then click the **[!UICONTROL Edit]** icon from the toolbar.
+1. In the Schema Forms page, select the form you created, and then select the **[!UICONTROL Edit]** option from the toolbar.
 1. In the Folder Metadata Schema Editor page, click `+` to add a tab to the form.
 To rename the tab, click the default name and specify the new name under **[!UICONTROL Settings]**.

    ![custom_tab](assets/custom_tab.png)